 A-Head London 2018 is the brainchild of Italian mental health charity Angelo Azzurro and international artists and DJs.
-Central to the exhibition is the contributions of artists who have experienced mental health difficulties themselves.
-The charity works with patients with a diagnosis of schizophrenia, personality disorder and substance abuse.
+Central to the exhibition are the contributions of artists who have experienced mental health difficulties themselves.
+The charity works with patients with a diagnosis of schizophrenia, personality disorder, and substance abuse.
 This brings a personal approach to the exhibition through a sense of shared narrative and open collaboration.
-A sense of identity, searching and self-realisation is evident in the work and many artworks represent rites of passage, stages of healing and self- affirming identity that many believed lost forever.
+A sense of identity, searching, and self-realization is evident in the work, and many artworks represent rites of passage, stages of healing, and self-affirming identities that many believed were lost forever.

-Through art, each patient-artists sense of individuality is heightened and the creative process becomes a tool to channel emotions and experiences that would not otherwise have emerged and been worked through in traditional therapeutic settings.
+Through art, each patient-artists sense of individuality is heightened, and the creative process becomes a tool to channel emotions and experiences that would not otherwise have emerged and been worked through in traditional therapeutic settings.
 Through the exhibition, the viewer is invited to experience elements of this journey for themselves.
-Thus, the artwork exudes a rawness and authenticity which makes it so exciting and captivating.
+Thus, the artwork exudes rawness and authenticity, which makes it so exciting and captivating.

 “Through the exhibition, the viewer is invited to experience elements of this journey for themselves.
 Thus, the artwork exudes a rawness and authenticity which makes it so exciting and captivating.”

 With time and experimentation, the approach of the charity has changed.
 Initially, artistic workshops were facilitated by healthcare assistants and professionals, with the artists present.
-Now, there is a much closer interaction between the patients and the artists themselves.
-The results are an ever greater sense of creativity and freedom, and ultimately, a more positive road to recovery.
-This move to true collaboration reflects the person-centred ethos at the core of the charity, and its willingness to change is one of the reasons for its great success.
-Like great artists, the organisation’s staff have absorbed new influences and made them their own.
+Now, there is much closer interaction between the patients and the artists themselves.
+The results are an ever greater sense of creativity and freedom, and, ultimately, a more positive road to recovery.
+This move to true collaboration reflects the person-centered ethos at the core of the charity, and its willingness to change is one of the reasons for its great success.
+Like great artists, the organization’s staff have absorbed new influences and made them their own.